 Whose ethos and what are these ethos that we are talking about?
 Because if the ‘we’ in the statement refers to the public opinion, ‘we’ do recognise it.

-As for those who fit within the Indian government’s carefully defined outline, you can’t opt for altruistic surrogacy if you have a biological or adopted child, unless your ‘child is mentally or physically challenged or suffers from a life-threatening disorder or fatal illness’.
+And those who do fit within the government’s careful definition, even you can’t opt for altruistic/self-sacrifice surrogacy if you have a biological or adopted child.
+Your child has to be mentally or physically challenged or should suffer from a life-threatening disorder for you to be able to adopt.

-So, basically the bill says ’We’ll decide if you can have a child; otherwise, of course, you are free to adopt.’?
+So, basically the bill lays out ’We are gonna decide if you can have a child; otherwise, yeah you are free to adopt.’?

 And some might say that adoption is a solution?
 There are thousands of children who might need a home, but isn’t adoption supposed to be a personal choice?

-And why is it that the bill just talks about imposing bans and not regulation of the industry?
+And why is it that the bill just talks about imposing bans, bans and some more bans?
+What about regulation of the surrogacy industry?

-The bill is somehow effecting everyone but the affected.
+The bill is actually effecting everyone but the affected.
+Lol.
 Just bans, bans and bans.
 Where’s the improvement or betterment of the people?

 And isn’t that the only thing what we demand of such a legislation?

-If the bill gets approved in the Parliament, a step aimed at saving a few will definitely be unjust for a larger part of the population in the country!
+If the bill actually gets approved further, a step aimed at saving a few will definitely be unjust for a larger part of the population in the country!

 You’d also like to read :